rafaelsousa/realestate/readme.md

 # realestate
 **realestate** is a blockchain built using Cosmos SDK and Tendermint and created with [Starport](https://starport.com).

+This is a simple implementation of a layer 1 blockchain that simulates the creating (minting) or properties and some chain of responsability : surveyors are intended to certify the property.

+## Technical Dependencies

+* golang 1.17
+* starport

 ## Get started

 ```